 Much money and effort was required to provide the foundations (no easy feat on an old rubbish site), reconstruct the barns and fit them out to provide modern standards of accommodation.
 A couple of grants were given and the income was made to go a long way by the favours provided by Dr Squires’ local contacts.
 The services to this remote site were laid in return for copies of documents in the local museum, large diggers were ‘lent’ for a week or two, local hauliers used their empty return trips to provide carriage and cost-price building supplies were provided by local firms.
 Labour was even donated as part of the council job creation scheme and a vast amount of time was given by volunteers.

-The project took around 8 years to complete and after 20 years of operation as Ridgeway Youth Hostel, The Ridegway Centre cut its ties to the YHA.
+The project took around 8 years to complete and after 20 years of operation as Ridgeway Youth Hostel, The Ridegway Centre cut its ties to the YHA and became the Courthill Centre.

 This split was caused by the YHA’s requirement that locals should be excluded from the site.
-This could not be accommodated under the ethos of the Ridegway Centre which had a dual function to provide rural accommodation for the young and a service to the local community.
+This could not be accommodated under the charitable aims of the Trust, which had a dual function of providing service to the local community as well as a youth hostel.

 Rebranded as The Court Hill Centre, YHA Ridgeway joined the Independent Hostel’s network in 2007 and has been with us ever since.
 Hosting over 4000 people a year for overnight visits and enjoyed by thousands of local people.
 I am glad to say that the Court Hill Centre has continued to uphold the old youth hostel motto “To help all, especially young people of limited means, to a greater knowledge, love and care of the countryside”.